birobirobiro/awesome-shadcn-ui/README.md

 - [v0](https://v0.dev/) - Vercel's generative UI system, built on shadcn/ui and TailwindCSS, allows effortless UI generation from text prompts and/or images.
 It produces React and HTML code, integration is also possible via v0 CLI command.
 - [Xuneix](https://xuneix.theteleporter.me/) - A link rotation tool for enhanced admin panel security.
 It includes dynamic URLs, expiring tokens, customizable rotation.
 Easily setup with shadcn/ui.
 Integrates with Vercel KV.

-## Websites and Portfolio Inspirations
+## Websites and Portfolios Inspirations

 ### Websites